-The Natural Resources Department conducts environmental education and outreach programs on behalf of our members in conjunction with the assistance of partners.
+The Natural Resources Department conducts environmental education and outreach programs for members in a variety of formats.
 Throughout the year you will find Natural Resources Department staff conducting workshops, open houses, presentations, field programs or at local events with exhibits, displays, and hands-on-activities.

 Salmon Watch Program